thomleysens/UDV-server/API_Extended_Document/README.md

 ## ORM (Object Relational Mapping)

 ### Description
-ORM is a way to crate a strong interaction between the objects and the Database : when an object is modified, the modification can be easily persisted to the DB without the need to write any SQL request.
+ORM is a way to crate a strong interaction between the objects to be persist and the Database : when an object is modified, the modification can be easily persisted to the DB without the need to write any SQL request.
 Such a feature can reduce the complexity of the code since it offers to increase its abstraction level by making it independent from the particular technology of the chosen concrete DB (postgreSQL, Oracle, MySQL...).

 ### How to